 Every so often Western comics and Japanese manga are thrown together in an effort to create something "new".
 Unfortunately many of these renditions are simply Western comics that look like manga, but lack any of the style or substance of the medium.
 There is a ray of light though, as from the entire body of Western comics, there are a few characters (e.g. Shang-Chi: Master of Kung Fu, Iron Fist, Dr.Strange, etc), who have the potential to not only cross the East-West divide, but also to successfully merge the two mediums into something truly different.
 Probably the most well known character though, is Batman.

-Created in 2008 by Yoshinori Natsume (the author of Togari and Kurozakuro), Death Mask is the second time that DC Comic's Caped Crusader has received the manga treatment.
+2008 by Yoshinori Natsume (the author of Togari and Kurozakuro), Death Mask is the second time that DC Comic's Caped Crusader has received the manga treatment.
 Unlike the first attempt, The Child of Dreams by Asamiya Kia, Yoshinori has adopted an approach that may be more pleasing to fans.

 The story begins with a Bruce Wayne waking up in a black room that resembles a cage.
 Suddenly he sees a familiar silhouette in the doorway, yet he is unnerved by its appearance and its foreboding words "I've come for you".